deng-gdb/eurostat-gdp/README.md

 - Go to the your VM instance `$HOME` directory.
 - Run the following command: `git clone https://github.com/<your-git-account-name>/eurostat-gdp.git`

-#### Create project GCP infrastructure with Terraform

-Run the following commands:
-- `cd ~/eurostat-gdp/setup/terraform`
-- `terraform init`
-- `terraform plan`
-  - provide the value of your GCP project ID when prompted
-- `terraform apply`
-  - provide the value of your GCP project ID when prompted
-- Go to the your GCP dashboard and make sure that the following resourses were created:
-  - The Cloud Storage bucket: `eurostat_data_lake_<your_gcp_project_id>`
-  - The BigQuery dataset: `eurostat_gdp_raw`

 #### Install Miniconda